 The body is cremated as soon as possible after the funeral ceremony.
 Before cremation can take place, a cremation certificate must be obtained from the Swedish Tax Agency.
-The funeral directors can help the relatives with this.
+In many cases, the funeral directors can help the relatives with this.
 Due to the decomposition process that starts in the body of a deceased person and out of consideration for the people who are to handle the body, it is very important that cremation takes place as soon as possible.